Seahawks are playing for first place Monday night against Vikings

 “They’re definitely a team that’s committed to running the ball,’’ Seahawks middle linebacker Bobby Wagner said.
 “They’re going to hand it off to Cook, and we have to do a great job of stopping that because I feel like that opens up their whole game.’’

-But if the Vikings offense has been at its best lately, so has the Seattle defense, which is coming off of its two best games of the season, road wins against the 49ers and Eagles in which Seattle forced eight turnovers and had eight sacks, the latter total more than half of the 15 the Seahawks had for the season before the San Francisco game.
+But if the Vikings offense has been at its best lately, so has the Seattle defense, which is coming off its two best games of the season, road victories against the 49ers and Eagles in which Seattle forced eight turnovers and had eight sacks, the latter total more than half of the 15 the Seahawks had for the season before the San Francisco game.

-To that end, this game also serves as something of a referendum on the validity of Seattle’s recent defensive turnaround — there are no asterisks that can be placed on this one as there could have been for last week’s domination of a beat-up and pretty bad Eagles squad.
+To that end, this game also serves as something of a referendum on the validity of Seattle’s recent defensive turnaround — there are no asterisks that can be placed on this one as there could have been for the domination last week of a beat-up and pretty bad Eagles squad.

 The Seahawks are hoping they will have their full complement of players on defense — four key defenders were listed as questionable, including end Jadeveon Clowney and tackle Jarran Reed.
-But each is expected to play with the only real intrigue said to be the status of linebacker Mychal Kendricks (hamstring), portrayed as a gametime decision.
+But each is expected to play with the only real intrigue said to be the status of linebacker Mychal Kendricks (hamstring), portrayed as a game-time decision.

 As for the game itself, there is nothing questionable or doubtful about the importance of a December contest whose impact figures to be felt well into January.